AlvaroFranco/AFWunderlist/README.md

     loginWithEmail:(NSString *)email andPassword:(NSString *)pass withCompletion:(statusBlock)completion;

-Returns a token that AFWunderlist will use for make all the requests
+Returns a token that AFWunderlist will use for making all the requests

     getUserBasicInformationWithCompletion:(responseBlock)completion;